 With the heart fully formed, your child will begin developing rapidly.
 The face bones will form and the ears will begin looking fuller.
-At 12 weeks, the fetus is fully formed, including the sex organs: from here, its all a matter of continual growing and development.
+At 12 weeks, the fetus is fully formed, including the sex organs: from here, it’s all a matter of continually growing and developing.

 From week 14 to week 16, your baby’s organs will begin to work, including the stomach and the kidneys.
 At this point, their eyes will become sensitive to light and their ears will finally pick up sounds, including the soothing sound of your heartbeat.

 Soon they’ll start flexing their muscles and kicking their limbs about, even swimming around inside of you.
 They’re in pretty great shape around now and will be growing more quickly every day.

 The heart should still be easily detectable with the ultrasound, but will soon be detectable with a stethoscope.

 Here comes the most exciting part of any pregnancy: the period during which you can finally hear their heartbeat with a stethoscope!
 It will be faint during week 18 (during which their fingers will start to become more personalized), but by week 20, you should have no trouble picking it up.

 During this period, they will become very active in your body.
 You may even feel them react to loud noises!
 What is especially cool is that they’ll be practicing breathing and other important skills.

 Your baby is learning how to be a fully-functioning human outside of your womb and will continue to practice its skills until it is born.

 Once your child has reached the 20-week plateau, it’s time to purchase a stethoscope and listen to their heartbeat.
 Again, the type of stethoscope doesn’t matter much: you can get a result buying the cheapest one you can find.

 That said, more expensive ones might be a little more accurate, especially if your baby’s heartbeat is hard to find or if they like to move around a lot in your womb.